mr-staker/elrond-cookbook/SECURITY.md

 Should we write any tooling for supporting Elrond Network deployments, we shall make them available for the community.

 On top of that, to minimise the potential impact of a kernel vulnerability, dynamic kernel patching is a top recommendation.
 Examples: Kernel Care (from CloudLinux, does not require CloudLinux itself), Ksplice (for Oracle Cloud customers is included at no additional cost), Canonical Livepatch (for Ubuntu Advantage subscribers).
-The additional benefit is that it reduced the need for rebooting a machine, therefore minimising the inconvenience of unlocking encrypted filesystems for example.
+The additional benefit is that it reduces the need for rebooting a machine, therefore minimising the inconvenience of unlocking encrypted filesystems for example.

 ### Memory Security

 This is a relatively new field as there's only one maintream vendor who provides such feature: AMD (for their Epyc and Ryzen Pro series).
 But [when Cloudflare pays attention](https://blog.cloudflare.com/securing-memory-at-epyc-scale/), we pay attention.

 This area is still subject to research as for the time being, from the large cloud providers, only [Google has made some definitive progress](https://www.zdnet.com/article/googles-confidential-vms-may-change-the-public-cloud-market/), despite AWS and Oracle having AMD Epyc in their offering.
-An alternative would be the dedicated server providers who deploy AMD Epyc based servers in their datacentres.
+An alternative would be the dedicated server providers who deploy AMD Epyc based servers in their datacentres, provided they enable the support.